 Bigamy and Religion

-Despite what was previously written in regard to punishment in America, polygamy and bigamy often go unpunished among religious communities such as the Mormons, as cases become complicated by religious freedom rights and by the marriages not being a legal contract.
-Often polygamists will be punished for having sex with minors, as girls tend to be married much younger in these sects.
 There are also other legal technicalities to be considered.
-If a spouse disappears and is presumed dead, state laws say that a spouse must wait seven years (five years in some states) to remarry.
+For example, if a spouse disappears and is presumed dead, state laws say that a spouse must wait seven years (five years in some states) to remarry.
 If you have been married and believe that you are properly divorced, then remarry only to discover that the divorce has not been finalized in some way, it is unlikely that you will be punished.